Do we have to pay “death taxes” in California?

 If you are already in the probate process, it is too late.
 You might have to pay death taxes.

-But, if you aren’t in the probate process just yet, this is a better question for your estate planning attorney.
+But, if you aren’t in the probate process, this is a better question for your estate planning attorney.
 And since they will have a better idea of your specific case.
 They will give you better guidance on creating an estate plan that avoids probate and minimizes or avoids estate taxes.

 How much will I have to pay?